 of the transfer; the description, serial number or other information

 identifying the firearm, stun gun, or taser if no serial number is available; and, if the

 transfer was completed within this State, the transferee's Firearm Owner's

-Identification Card number and any approval number or documentation provided by the Department of State Police pursuant to subsection (a-10) of this Section.
+Identification Card number and any approval number or documentation provided by the Department of State Police pursuant to subsection (a-10) of this Section; if the transfer was not completed within this State, the record shall contain the name and address of the transferee.
 On or after January 1, 2006, the record shall contain the date of application for transfer of the firearm.
 On demand of a peace officer such transferor

 shall produce for inspection such record of transfer.
 If the transfer or sale took place at a gun show, the record shall include the unique identification number.
 Failure to record the unique identification number or approval number is a petty offense.

 For transfers of a firearm, stun gun, or taser made on or after the effective date of this amendatory Act of the 100th General Assembly, failure by the private seller to maintain the transfer records in accordance with this Section is a Class A misdemeanor for the first offense and a Class 4 felony for a second or subsequent offense.
 A transferee shall not be criminally liable under this Section provided that he or she provides the Department of State Police with the transfer records in accordance with procedures established by the Department.
 The Department shall establish, by rule, a standard form on its website.